 Frequently Asked Questions

-We look forward to welcoming you at both sites!
-If you have any questions about your visit and the services we offer, please contact our Guest Services at firstname.lastname@example.org or 951.684.7111
+We look forward to welcoming you at Riverside Art Museum and The Cheech Marin Center for Chicano Art & Culture.
+If you have any questions or requests in preparation for your visit, please contact our Guest Services at firstname.lastname@example.org or 951.684.7111

 All exhibits are accessible for wheelchairs and stroller.
 Wheelchairs are available on a first-come, first-serve basis at both sites during operating hours.
 Wheelchairs can be checked out with our Guest Services staff once you arrive.